Pre-workout supplements promise increased energy and performance, but does that extra kick also mean more perspiration?

 Related Article - What Happens When You Take Too Much Pre-Workout?

-Why Does Pre-Workout Make You Sweat So Much?
+3 Reasons Why Pre-Workout Can Make You Sweat More

-Pre-workout induced sweat is to be expected, really, because the supplement is designed to make your body work harder.
+Pre-workout-induced sweat is to be expected because the supplement is designed to make your body work harder.

-Creatine has been shown to improve your strength, and certain amino acids have been known to give you a better muscle pump.
-The other ingredients are also designed to benefit performance, so your exercise can go to the next level.
+Caffeine has been shown to improve your strength, and certain nitric oxide boosters like citrulline, have been known to improve endurance and give you a better muscle pump.
+The rest of the formula is also designed to benefit performance, all of which can result in high-intensity training followed by an appropriate amount of sweat.

-Your pre-workout makes your workout more intense, causing your body to burn more energy and to burn fat.
-This fat-burning process raises your body temperature, and your body compensates through increased sweat production.
+As your pre-workout makes your workout more intense, your body burns more energy and fat.
+Since pre-workout promotes fat-burning, the process raises your body temperature, and your body compensates through increased sweat production.

-Your average pre-workout will contain 150-350mg of caffeine in a single dose, which is about the same as 3 cups of coffee, so it's no real surprise that it has an impact on your body.
+Your average amount of caffeine in pre-workout is 150-350mg in a single dose, which is about the same as 3 cups of coffee, so it's no real surprise that it has a major impact on your body.

-These hormones can raise your core body temperature because of increased heart rate and blood flow.
-As a natural response to the higher body temperatures, your body starts to sweat more.
+As I said earlier, the caffeine in pre-workout will trigger your nervous system to release cortisol and adrenaline (fight or flight hormones).
+These hormones (especially adrenaline) can raise your core body temperature, and as a natural response to the higher body temperatures, your body starts to sweat more.

-A thermogenic ingredient is often included within pre-workouts to speed up your metabolic rate.
-This raises your internal body temperature and forces your body to burn more energy, which can help people lose weight.
+A thermogenic ingredient (or several) is often included within pre-workouts to speed up your metabolic rate.

 These are the most common thermogenic ingredients found in pre-workouts:

-Capsicum is naturally found in chilies, and it gives them their intense heat, so it's no wonder your body temperature goes up and there's increased sweat production.
+Capsicum is naturally found in chilies, and it gives them their intense heat, so it's no wonder it can cause higher body temperature and increase sweat production.

 Studies have shown that your body reacts to the capsicum, and your metabolic rate increases even after your workout is finished.
-This can make you sweat for longer but can help you achieve your weight loss goals.
+This can make you sweat for longer and possibly help you achieve your weight loss goals.

 CLA is a fatty acid that has been linked to weight loss.
 It targets fat deposits in your body and raises your temperature so that you sweat more and continue to burn calories even after you've finished exercising.